rushairer/go-pipeline/README.md

 ## ⚠️ Important Notes

-> **Error Channel is Optional**: v2 version supports optional error handling mechanism.
-If you don't call `ErrorChan(size int)`, the pipeline will safely skip error handling without causing panic.
+> **Error Channel Behavior**: Lazily initialized via sync.Once.
+The first call to `ErrorChan(size int)` decides the buffer size; subsequent calls ignore size.
+Even if you don't explicitly call it, the pipeline will initialize it on first error send and write errors non-blockingly.
+If the channel isn't consumed and the buffer fills, subsequent errors are dropped (no blocking or panic).

 > **Recommended to Listen to Error Channel**: If you call `ErrorChan(size int)`, it's recommended to listen to the error channel and use select statements to avoid infinite waiting.